Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: New testing procedures based on empirical Bernstein copula

 \n Let $(X_1, Y_1), \ldots, (X_n, Y_n)$ be a random sample from a bivariate distribution $F_{XY}$ with continuous margins $F_X$ and $F_Y$.
 Also, let $C$ be their associated copula.
 Unfortunately, this function is generally unknown, hence it has to be estimated.
 The empirical copula introduced by~\cite{Ruschendorf1976} is a natural nonparametric estimator of $ C $ and is given by

 where $\widehat{U}_i=n^{-1}\sum_{j=1}^n\II\left(X_j\le X_i\right)$ and $\widehat{V}_i=n^{-1}\sum_{j=1}^n\II\left(Y_j\le Y_i\right)$ are the empirical distributions of the margins.

 The empirical copula is widely used for construction of nonparametric tests in the literature, such as, test of independence, goodness-of-fit test among others.
-However, it is not a continuous estimator for $C$, which mismatches the continuity of copula function.
+However, it is not a continuous estimator for $C$, which mismatches the continuity of the copula function.
 To overcome this drawback, smoothed empirical copulas were developed, for example,~\cite{Morettin2010} introduced wavelet-smoothed empirical copula for time series data, ~\cite{Gijbels1990},~\cite{Fermanian2004},~\cite{Cheng2007},~\cite{Omelka2009} considered kernel-smoothed empirical copula and~\cite{Genest2017} proposed empirical checkerboard copula.
-Here, the empirical Bernstein copula is applied.
-This method has more appealing boundary properties comparing with kernel method.
+Here, the empirical Bernstein copula is employed.
+This choice is motivated by (i) estimation based on Bernstein polynomials is known to be asymptotically bias free at boundary points (see, \cite{Leblanc2012b}, \cite{Jansen2012}, \cite{Belalia2016}) as compared to kernel based methods which suffer from excessive bias at or near to the boundary points.
+A good discussion about the boundary bias for kernel based methods can be found in~\cite{Cheng2007}. (ii) The empirical Bernstein copula is a polynomial, hence, it has all partial derivatives, which will be of highly important for building our multiplier bootstrap.
 Besides, the support of bivariate copula is $[0, 1]^2$ which meets the Bernstein polynomials assumption perfectly.

 The empirical Bernstein copula estimator of order $m$ is defined as